“Not everything that is faced can be changed. But nothing can be changed until it is faced.”

 Education and Advocacy Aims

-- Educate others — build relationships and engage in dialogue with thought leaders and community members to identify problems and solutions
+- Educate others — How can we build relationships and engage in dialogue with thought leaders and community members to promote problem solving and innovation?

 Why Antiracism in Algebra in Syracuse?